fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/about.md

 - 2018 - Three weeks visit to the Coral Biomineralization and Physiology Lab of Tali Mass at the Leon Charney School of Marine Sciences (Haifa), where I conducted a heat-shock experiment to study the thermal stress response of corals, as part of my Master thesis work.

-- 2021 - Two weeks visit to the Charité-Universitätsmedizin (Berlin) in the lab of Dr. Paul Zaslansky, where I learnt how to process and reconstruct x-ray tomography data acquired with synchrotron radiation (beamline) of coral primary polyps' skeletons.
+- 2021 - Five weeks visit to the Charité-Universitätsmedizin (Berlin) in the lab of Dr. Paul Zaslansky, where I learnt how to process and reconstruct x-ray tomography data acquired with synchrotron radiation (beamline) of coral primary polyps' skeletons.

 ### Teaching activities